PostHog/posthog.com/contents/docs/cdp/timestamp-parser.md

 ## FAQ

-### Who created this app?
+### Who created this connector?

 We'd like to thank PostHog team member [Yakko Majuri](https://github.com/yakkomajuri) and community member [Victor Campuzano](https://github.com/vicampuzano) for creating the Timestamp Parser.
 Thank you, both!

-### Who maintains this app?
+### Who maintains this connector?

-This app is maintained by the community.
-If you have issues with the app not functioning as intended, please [let us know](http://app.posthog.com/home#supportModal)!
+This connector is maintained by the community.
+If you have issues with the connector not functioning as intended, please [let us know](http://app.posthog.com/home#supportModal)!

-### What if I have feedback on this app?
+### What if I have feedback on this connector?

 We love feature requests and feedback!
 Please [tell us what you think](http://app.posthog.com/home#supportModal)! to tell us what you think.